 According to Ms. Lien, where she lives there is no agricultural land for cultivation, the economy depends on the sea for a living.
 Men go to sea to fish, women, in addition to going to the market to sell fish, also bring tools to rake snails, chisel oysters, catch seafood... to earn extra income.

 Ms. Lien excitedly said: "After more than 4 hours of hard work on the rocks, I chiseled more than 20 kg of rock oysters, selling for more than 250 thousand VND.
-The results of today's labor help me have more income to cover the Tet holiday.
+The results of today's labor will help me have more income to cover the Tet holiday.
 Hopefully in the coming days the weather will be favorable so that we coastal people can exploit more oysters and snails."

 In addition to oyster drilling, many coastal women in Cam Xuyen also go raking for iron snails.
 This job requires workers to be in good health because they have to move a lot, pull heavy loads, and endure harsh weather for long periods of time.

-Ms. Hoang Thi Tuyen (Xuan Bac village, Cam Nhuong commune) shared: The job of raking iron snails often follows the tide, we go when the tide recedes.
+Ms. Hoang Thi Tuyen (Xuan Bac village, Cam Nhuong commune) shared: The job of raking iron snails often follows the tide, we go when the tide goes out.
 In winter it is freezing cold, in summer it is hot, sometimes we want to take a break, but if we don't work, the family of 5 will not know where to look for food.
-Moreover, Tet is coming soon, so all of us sisters tell each other to try our best to have a warmer Tet.
+Moreover, Tet is coming so all of us sisters tell each other to try our best to have a warmer Tet.

 Van Chung